Mortgage Q&A: “What is a gift letter?”

 The acceptable donor list includes the following individuals:

 - Child (or another dependent)

 - Anyone related by blood/marriage/adoption or legal guardianship

 As you can see, the list is fairly extensive, so you shouldn’t be too limited in who you can receive a gift from.
 In fact, it can even come from your own child, assuming they’re rolling in dough for some reason.

-When it comes to FHA loans, the borrower’s employer is also an acceptable source, as is a labor union, a charitable organization, a government agency that provides homeownership assistance, and even a close friend with a “clearly defined and documented interest in the borrower.”
+When it comes to government financing such as USDA loans, VA loans, and FHA loans, the borrower’s employer is also an acceptable source, as is a labor union, a charitable organization, a government agency that provides homeownership assistance, and even a close friend with a “clearly defined and documented interest in the borrower.”

 This includes the home seller, real estate agents, home builders, real estate developers, and so on.
 Any inducement to purchase is prohibited.

 Assuming you have an acceptable donor and an acceptable property type, and need some assistance in the way of closing funds, you’ll need to procure a “mortgage gift letter” along with any other loan conditions that must be fulfilled.

 The good news is that the gift letter is pretty easy to fill out.
 There are lots of sample gift letter templates on the web, typically provided by mortgage lenders as a courtesy.

 You’re also free to ask your loan officer or mortgage broker for guidance, and they’ll probably have a form readily available.